 Call us today toll-free at 1.800.798.0584.
 An experienced military enrollment services advisor is ready for your call.

 If you are eligible for military Tuition Assistance and/or Veteran Education benefits, you will have the opportunity to work with one of our experienced Military Financial Services Advisors to move through the process.

 To determine your eligibility for military TA, consult your base education office.
 While you are there, many education offices provide scholarship and grant information specifically created for service members, spouses, and DoD employees.

 If you find you still need additional assistance, UAGC military financial services advisors can determine whether you may benefit from the various financial aid options offered.
 Financial aid programs include the Federal Direct Loan Program, and in some cases, the Federal Pell Grant.

 Read more about financial information in the UAGC catalog.

 Yes, UAGC recognizes your experience.
 Talk to your military enrollment services advisor to see how much credit your experience may be worth.

 There are three ways to apply transfer credits toward your degree program.
 1) Prior Learning Assessment allows you to earn credit for college-level learning that occurs outside a traditional classroom.
 2) Transfer up to 75 credits* from approved national testing programs such as CLEP (College Level Exam Program) and DSST (DANTES Subject Standardized Tests).
 3) Military and training experience is of great value and may also help you get closer to a degree.
 Transfer up to 75 military credits* to UAGC, where experience in the military is recognized.

-*Transferring credits is always subject to the University of Arizona Global Campus transfer credit policies and requires the submission of official transcripts.
-The official transcripts will be evaluated to determine the credits that will officially apply toward the University of Arizona Global Campus degree program.
+The transferability of credits is subject to the University of Arizona Global Campus transfer credit policies, and requires the submission of official transcripts.
+The official transcripts will be evaluated to determine the credits that will officially apply toward a University of Arizona Global Campus degree program.